chinmaiyee/NASSCOM-VSD-Phydesign/README.md

-#Day 2
+# Day-2
 Utilization Factor = Area occupied by netlist
                     ----------------------------
                      Total area of the core
 Aspect Ratio = Height of Core
               ----------------
                Width of Core
 When the aspect ratio is 1, the chip is a square.
-When it is
+When it is not 1,its a rectangle.

 Target density how close or how far your want your celss to be placed